 The Australian Permanent Mission to the United Nations in Geneva is responsible for representing Australia’s interests in the United Nations system.
-The work is rigorous and diverse, requiring flexibility, clear thinking, good communication skills and a sound understanding of diplomacy and the international political landscape.
+The work can be rigorous and diverse, requiring flexibility, clear thinking, good communication skills and a sound understanding of diplomacy and the international political landscape.
 The environment is complex and demanding, but the work is hands-on and can be highly rewarding.

 Under the guidance of experienced officers, interns are involved in supporting and advancing Australia’s interests at the international level in a wide range of areas.
-Interns will develop a sound understanding of government policy, particularly as it relates to the area of work to which they are assigned.
+Interns will develop a thorough understanding of government policy, particularly as it relates to the area of work to which they are assigned.
 Interns may be required to represent the Australian Government in a formal capacity – for example, by assisting with negotiations of texts and resolutions and attending committees and meetings.
 You will be note-taking, performing administrative, logistical and research tasks and a range of other tasks as required.

 The Human Rights Council

-During these periods interns will be expected to attend several formal and informal meetings a day.
-The daily meetings generally take place from 10.00am to 1.00pm and from 3.00pm to 6.00pm but working groups and side panels also occur at different times throughout the session.
-At times, sessions can run continuously from 9.00am to 7.00pm.
+During these periods, interns will attend several formal and informal meetings a day.
+The daily meetings generally take place from 9.00am to 6.00pm but working groups and side panels also occur at different times throughout the session.
 Be prepared for a busy schedule and working days that will often extend beyond these set times.